SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.4/General_Feature_Release_10.4.1.md

 Because of a number of enhancements, overall performance has increased when executing join queries of which the subqueries are sorted.

-#### GQI: Enhanced performance when executing queries containing sort operators [ID_37806]
+#### GQI: Enhanced performance when executing sorted queries [ID_37806]

 <!-- MR 10.4.0 - FR 10.4.1 -->

-Because of a number of enhancements, overall performance has increased when executing queries containing sort operators.
+Forwarding sort operators to the backend is now supported for a wider range of query configurations.
+This will considerably increase overall performance of numerous sorted queries.

 ### Fixes